CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab6.md

    ![](../media/intellij.png)

-1. You will see a pop-up to download JDK, verify the location, and click on **Download**.
+1. If you see a pop-up to download JDK, verify the location, and click on **Download**.

    ![](../media/download-jdk.png)